rabbitmq/rabbitmq-website/src/pages/amqp-0-9-1-protocol.md

     <h2 id="amqp1.0">AMQP 0-9-1 and AMQP 1.0</h2>
     <p>
         Despite similar names and, to some extent, a common lineage, AMQP 0-9-1 and AMQP 1.0 are completely different messaging protocols and not a revision of the same idea.
 AMQP 1.0 has a different scope and topology model.
 RabbitMQ supports AMQP 0-9-1, AMQP 1.0, MQTT and STOMP.
-See [documentation ToC](./documentation) for details.
+See [documentation ToC](/docs/documentation) for details.
     </p>

     <h2 id="downloads">Downloads</h2>
     <p>
-        All AMQP 0-9-1 specifications and protocol definitions are published under the <a href="http://www.amqp.org/legal/amqp-license">AMQP license</a>
-        unless stated otherwise.
+        All AMQP 0-9-1 specifications and protocol definitions are published under the [AMQP license](http://www.amqp.org/legal/amqp-license) unless stated otherwise.
     </p>
     <table class="styled-table">